make-all/pharavel/README.md

 Access Phorge (or Phabricator) resources from Laravel applications.

-Currently this provides minimal access to the Conduit API, focused on the use case of authentication and authorization of users based on project membership.
+There are two aspects to this package:
+1. Conduit API access via guzzlehttp using a PHP native syntax.
+2. OAuth2 authentication to you Laravel app using the Phorge/Phabricator server.

 ## Usage